SPRINGFIELD ART ASSOCIATION FACILITY RENTAL POLICY

 Both Gallery and Edwards Place

 These rates assume an hour for set up, two hours for the event, and one hour for cleanup.
-Events exceeding this timing are subject to an automatic $100 per hour overtime charge.
+Events exceeding this timing are subject to an automatic $100/hour, or fraction thereof, overtime charge.

-Facility rental is at the SAA’s discretion, dependent on our event and exhibition calendar and staff availability.
+Facility rental is at the SAA’s discretion, dependent on our event calendar and staff availability.

-*The Springfield Art Association is willing to negotiate special rates for not-for-profit entities.
+*The Springfield Art Association is willing to negotiate special rates for not-for-profit entities or small groups.
 Please mention your not-for-profit status in your written request.

 Up to six round 8-foot tables

 Up to four round 4-foot tables

 use of screen for A/V equipment (only for studio or gallery rentals)